Mike McShane: Career

 McShane studied drama at San Joaquin Delta College and San Francisco State University, performing with Faultline Theatre, the San Francisco Shakespeare Festival, American Conservatory Theater and the Eureka Theatre.
 McShane is also an alumnus of Los Angeles Theatresports.

-McShane gained exposure in the early 1990s from semi-regular appearances on the British show Whose Line Is It Anyway?.
-He later appeared with fellow Whose Line players Tony Slattery in the comedy sketch show S&M and Sandi Toksvig in the sitcom The Big One.
+McShane gained exposure in 1988 on the British show Whose Line Is It Anyway?.
+He remained a regular performer on the show for the next ten years.
+McShane and fellow Whose Line regular Tony Slattery starred in the comedy sketch show S&M in 1991.
+In 1992 McShane starred in the sitcom The Big One alongside another Whose Line performer Sandi Toksvig.

 Other TV roles include a guest appearance on Seinfeld as Kramer's nemesis Franklin Delano Romanowski (FDR).
 McShane played Friar Tuck in Robin Hood, Prince of Thieves in 1991, had a small role as a doomed hypnotherapist in the 1999 film Office Space, and played the friendly scientist, Professor Keenbean, in the 1994 movie Richie Rich.
 In 1998 he appeared in an episode of Frasier as Frank, the manager of the Shangri-La apartments.
 He also co-starred with Sir John Gielgud, Emily Watson and Rosemary Harris in "A Summer's Day Dream" for BBC "Performance" series.

 In 1995, McShane starred as Harley in the BBC Screen Two TV Movie Crazy For A Kiss, about a young boy who is sent to a mental institution for teenagers in McShane's home state of Kansas.
 McShane appeared in Tom and Huck as Muff Potter and on Brotherly Love as the experienced but wisecracking mechanic, Lloyd.

 In 1997 he appeared in Tower of Terror, a TV movie starring Steve Guttenberg and Kirsten Dunst based on the Disney attraction, as "Q".

 McShane also appeared with Dunst in the 1999 comedy film Drop Dead Gorgeous, playing a quick-tempered beauty pageant judge who serves as caretaker for his learning disabled brother.

 McShane provided voice work for the anime Vampire Hunter D: Bloodlust, as D's sarcastic possessed left hand.
 He also provided the voice of Detective Twitch in the HBO animated series Spawn.
 Other voice work by McShane includes the characters of Tuck and Roll, the twin pill bugs in A Bug's Life and the video game of the same name in 1998.
 He also provided the voice of Shalulu in Disney's redub of Castle in the Sky, and Baron Rakan Harkonnen in the 2001 strategy game Emperor: Battle for Dune.
 He provided the voice for Cid in the video games Final Fantasy X and Final Fantasy X-2.